Gitika-26/TelecomChurnPredictionandAnalysis/README.md

 # Telecom Churn Prediction and Analysis

 This portfolio project includes the analysis and prediction of churn of telecom customers.
 It aims to predict customer churn for a subscription service using supervised machine learning techniques.
 Churn prediction helps businesses identify customers who are likely to cancel their subscription, allowing for proactive retention strategies.
-The insights and predictions are visualized using Power BI for better decision-making.
+The insights and predictions are visualized using seaborn for better decision-making.

 ## Table of Contents-
 [Introduction](#intro)  <br>